brandon-rhodes/python-patterns/gang-of-four/prototype/index.rst

-While we could make this example more complicated — for example, each ``clone()`` method should probably use ``type(self)`` to learn its class, in case it is being called from a subclass — you can at least see now how the Prototype pattern works.
+While we could make this example more complicated — for example, each ``clone()`` method should probably call ``type(self)`` instead of hard-coding its class name, in case the method gets called on a subclass — this at least illustrates the pattern.
-It’s not as convenient as the mechanisms available in the Python language, but this clever simplification made it much easier for the Gang of Four to accomplish parametrized object creation in some of the underpowered Object Oriented languages
+The Prototype Pattern is not as convenient as the mechanisms available in the Python language, but this clever simplification made it much easier for the Gang of Four to accomplish parametrized object creation in some of the underpowered Object Oriented languages